joshua-x-7/GridWorkBench/docs/rst/documentation.rst

    Read in a PowerWorld case.

-   :param hush: A control to turn on or off default printout after reading in the case. set to True to turn off printout-it's set to False by default.
-Recommended to set to True if calling this function many times to avoid cluttered printout.
+   :param hush: A control to turn on or off the default printout after reading in the case.
+Set to True to turn off printout-it's set to False by default.
+Recommended to set hush to True if calling this function many times to avoid cluttered printout.
    :type kind: bool
    :return: None
    :rtype: None